 If you’ve done any research along your journey to becoming a podcaster, you’ve very likely encountered the term “ID3 Tags.”

 Much of the information online about ID3 Tags is outdated, and from a time in the earlier days of podcasting where they were of greater importance.
-Nevertheless, questions about ID3 tags still pop up quite often.
+Nevertheless, questions about ID3 tags still pop up from time to time.

 What is an ID3 tag?